-IGP POLICY CORRESPONDING ASP SECTIONS The County has undertaken thorough and structured engagement with the City of Calgary to address intermunicipal issues and opportunities throughout the ASP process, and this is reflected in the relevant Plan policies.
-Policy 3.2.2 Intermunicipal collaboration.
-Policies 3.3.1 and 3.3.2 Flood prone areas.
-Policies within Sections 7 (Residential) and 14 (Reserves) of this ASP address these matters.
-Policy 3.4.2 Expansion of Settlement Areas Policies within Section 12 (Future Expansion Areas) of this ASP address these matters.
-Policy 3.4.4 Country Residential Development Policies within Section 7 (Residential) of this ASP address these-matters.
-Policy 3.4.5.1 Employment Areas Policies within Section 9 8 (Business Institutional and Community Services) of this ASP address these matters.
-Policy 3.5.1.1 and Schedules 3 & 4 Mobility Corridors Policies within Sections 21 (Scenic and Community Corridors) and 23 (Utility Services) of this ASP address these matters.
-Policy 3.5.2.1 and Schedules 5 & 6 Transmission Corridors Policies within Section 22 (Utility Services) of this ASP address- these matters.
+CORRESPONDING ASP SECTIONS The County has undertaken thorough and structured engagement with the City of Calgary to address intermunicipal issues and opportunities throughout the ASP process, and this is reflected in the relevant Plan policies.
+Policies within Sections 7 (Residential) and 14 (Reserves) of this ASP.
+Policies within Section 7 (Residential) of this ASP.
+Policies within Section 8 (Institutional and Community Services) of this ASP.
+Policies within Sections 18 (Scenic and Community Corridors) and 19 (Utility Services) of this ASP.
+Policies within Section 22 (Utility Services) of this ASP.